Kinshasa: Soil and geology

-The soils of Kinshasa predominantly belong to the Arenoferrasol classification, characterized by fine-textured sands with clay content typically below 20%, low organic matter, and saturated absorbent complexes.
-These soils exhibit a strong acidity and are chemically deficient.
+The city's soils predominantly belong to the Arenoferrasol classification, characterized by fine-textured sands with clay content typically below 20%, low organic matter, and saturated absorbent complexes.
+These soils has a strong acidity and are chemically deficient.
 Despite their limited nutrient availability, they experience regular rainfall for approximately eight to nine months annually, resulting in significant leaching and intense hydrolysis of soil minerals.
 This extended exposure to precipitation adversely affects soil fertility and agricultural potential.

-Geologically, Kinshasa rests on a Precambrian basement complex, composed predominantly of finely stratified red sandstone often containing feldspar minerals.
-These geological formations are prominently visible at the base of the rapids near Mount Ngaliema and to the south of the N'djili River, where they display considerable resistance to erosion.
+Geologically, Kinshasa is situated on a Precambrian basement complex, mainly composed of finely stratified red sandstone that often contains feldspar, visible at the base of the rapids near Mount Ngaliema and south of the N'djili River, where the rock shows strong resistance to erosion.

-The region's diverse geological substrata have a notable impact on local soil composition.
-Schisto-limestone formations, along with older lithologies associated with the West-Congolian Orogeny, give rise to yellow, clay-rich soils that are largely sterile, exhibiting low permeability directly correlated with their sand content.
-Conversely, schist-sandstone and clay-limestone substrates produce yellow to light brown clayey sands.
-Although these soils demonstrate slightly improved permeability, they still possess low fertility and minimal agricultural utility.
+The soil is shaped by these geological variations: schisto-limestone formations, along with older lithologies associated with the West-Congolian Orogeny, generate yellow, clay-rich soils that are largely sterile and exhibit low permeability proportional to their sand content, while schist-sandstone and clay-limestone substrata produce yellow to light brown clayey sands with slightly better permeability but minimal fertility.
 Fertile soils are primarily located within alluvial and colluvial deposits, where sediment accumulation enhances nutrient content and moisture retention.

 In elevated terrains and along the slopes of deeply incised valleys, hydric erosion actively reshapes the schist-sandstone relief and ancient massifs.
 In these areas, soils are predominantly grayish sandy or clay-sandy in texture.
 In lower-lying regions, a distinctive local material known as Lemba sand is prevalent, although certain pockets of clay-sandy soils yield improved crop outcomes.